Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Introduction

-In this work, we conduct such a comparison through a comprehensive global scan targeting large CP violation in Type-I and Type-II C2HDMs.
-After isolating all viable points with sizable $\xi_V$ and $\zttbt$, we address three fundamental questions: \begin{enumerate}[label=(\roman*)] \item Does the requirement of large CP violation favor specific mass hierarchies, and how do the resulting mass spectra differ between Type-I and Type-II? \item How are the CPV measures correlated with the electron EDM, and do the combined theoretical and experimental constraints impose a strict lower bound on the predicted $|d_e|$? \item Can CP violation remain ``hidden'' in the Higgs alignment limit, and if so, what collider observables can uncover it? \end{enumerate} This approach provides a roadmap for experimental searches based not on isolated signatures but on the structural features of large CP-violating regions themselves.
+To rigorously analyze this structure, we quantify the magnitude of CP violation using two normalized measures: $\xi_V$ for the gauge sector~\cite{Mendez:1991gp} and $\zeta_t$ for the fermionic sector~\cite{Khater:2003ym}.
+These metrics allow us to map the landscape of CP violation across the viable parameter space.
+After isolating all points with sizable $\xi_V$ and $\zeta_t$, we address the following fundamental questions: \begin{enumerate}[label=(\roman*)] \item Does the requirement of large CP violation favor specific mass hierarchies, and how do the resulting mass spectra distinguish Type-I from Type-II scenarios? \item How are the gauge- and Yukawa-sector CPV measures correlated with the eEDM, and what characteristic ranges of $|d_e|$ are realized within the viable parameter space? \item Can sizable CP violation manifest in the near-alignment regime, where it decouples from the 125~GeV Higgs boson? \end{enumerate}

-Our results reveal that Type-I and Type-II follow two qualitatively distinct pathways to large CP violation when $H_1$ is identified with the 125~GeV Higgs boson.
-In Type-I, both the gauge- and Yukawa-sector CPV measures can reach significant magnitudes---with $\xiv$ rising to $\sim 0.4$ and $\zttbt$ to $\sim 0.7$---but only in regions where the 125~GeV Higgs boson is nearly degenerate with $H_2$.
-Notably, the entire viable parameter space in Type-I predicts a robust lower bound on the eEDM, $|d_e|\gtrsim 10^{-31}\, e\cdot\mathrm{cm}$, placing this scenario within the projected reach of upcoming EDM experiments.
-In contrast, Type-II yields a strongly suppressed gauge-sector CPV measure ($\xi_V\lesssim10^{-3}$) while still allowing $\ztt, \ztbt \sim0.7$, with the maximal $\ztt$ and $\ztbt$ leading to nearly maximal CP violation in the Yukawa couplings of the heavy scalars $H_2$ and $H_3$.
+Our results reveal that Type-I and Type-II follow two qualitatively distinct pathways to large CP violation when $H_1$ is identified as the 125~GeV Higgs boson.
+In Type-I, both the gauge- and Yukawa-sector CPV measures can reach significant magnitudes---with $\xiv$ rising to $\sim 0.4$ and $\ztt$ to $\sim 0.8$---but only in regions where the 125~GeV Higgs boson is nearly degenerate with $H_2$.
+In contrast, Type-II yields a strongly suppressed gauge-sector CPV measure ($\xi_V \lesssim 10^{-3}$), while still allowing for sizable Yukawa CPV with $\ztt \sim 0.7$ and $\ztb \sim 0.8$.
+In this case, the maximal values of $\ztt$ and $\ztb$ lead to nearly maximal CP violation within the heavy scalar sector involving $H_2$ and $H_3$.

-Finally, we uncover a notable phenomenon arising in the Higgs alignment limit: \emph{hidden CP violation}.
-Even though alignment suppresses the gauge couplings of the heavy neutral scalars---rendering their CP properties inaccessible to standard collider probes---the CP-violating mixing between $H_2$ and $H_3$ becomes increasingly \emph{maximal} as the Yukawa-sector CPV measure grows.
-To expose this hidden CP violation, we propose probing cubic interactions for $[H_{2,3},H^\pm,W^\mp]$, which remain non-vanishing and experimentally accessible even in the exact Higgs alignment limit.
+Finally, addressing the last question leads us to uncover a notable phenomenon emerging near the Higgs alignment limit: \emph{hidden CP violation}.
+We demonstrate that CP-violating mixing between $H_2$ and $H_3$ becomes increasingly \emph{maximal} as the Yukawa-sector CPV measures grow.